ibm-cloud-docs/openwhisk/openwhisk_pushnotifications.md

 {:pre: .pre}

 # Mobile push on device events
+{: #openwhisk_pushnotifications}

-Learn how to configure the Push service to fire a Trigger when there is device activity such as device (registration/unregistration) or (subscription/unsubscription) in a specified application.
+Learn how to configure the Push service to fire a trigger when there is device activity such as device (registration/unregistration) or (subscription/unsubscription) in a specified application.
 {: shortdesc}

 For information about the `/whisk.system/pushnotifications` package itself, see the [Mobile push](./mobile_push_actions.html) topic which covers creating a Push package binding, and sending a Push notification.